Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: The colored Jones polynomial via symmetric sl2 -webs

 and $T_w = T_{i_1} \cdots T_{i_r}$ when $w = s_{i_1} \cdots s_{i_r}$ is a reduced expression (the choice of reduced expression does not matter by Lemma~\ref{lem-lustigcalc}).
 A direct adaptation of Theorem 6.1.4 in~\cite{ckm} shows that these elements endow $\Ud^{\infty}(\glnn{\bullet})$ with the structure of a braided monoidal category (this uses again Lemma~\ref{lem-lustigcalc} which, as mentioned in Remark~\ref{rem-finite}, is based on calculations by Lusztig).

 We now claim that the functors in the triangle

 induced by the functors in the commuting diagram from~\eqref{eq-fac} are braided, which suffices to prove the result.
-The fact that $\SymSp$ is braided and that $\Upsilon_\bullet$ preserves the braiding follows directly by comparing equations~\eqref{eq-braidedstru} and~\eqref{eq-braiding1} (and the fact that this functor is full and essentially surjective).
+The fact that $\SymSp$ is braided and that $\Upsilon_\bullet$ preserves the braiding follows directly by comparing equations~\eqref{eq-braidedstru} and~\eqref{eq-braiding1} (and the fact that this functor is essentially surjective and full).

 It finally suffices to show that $\Phi_{\bullet}$ is braided.
 Explicitly, we must check that

 where $\beta^R$ denotes the braiding coming from the $\slnn{2}$-$R$-matrix (as mentioned above).
 To see this, we note that all of the steps used to prove Theorem 6.2.1 in~\cite{ckm} carry directly over to the symmetric case.
 Their arguments reduce to showing that $\Phi_{\bullet}(\beta_{1,1}^\infty) = \beta^R_{\C_q^2,\C_q^2}$, where the latter denotes the standard braiding on $\C_q^2\otimes\C_q^2$ given by the $\slnn{2}$-$R$-matrix.